OriToren/Python-Programs/README.md

   import (names of libaries) #for example quadraics 2)make sure that __init__.py is inside MyPackage 3)open with pycharm The directory Where MyPackage is  (in my example this would be scripts)  and mark MyPackage (with rightclick) and mark as Source Roots #this step isnt required but recommend

+im hoping to keep making these in the future.